 Key medical glove factories cutting staff 50% amid virus

-Malaysian medical glove factories, responsible for most of the worldwide supply, are operating at half capacity to comply with new national rules aimed at slowing the spread of the new coronavirus
+Malaysian medical glove factories are responsible for most of the worldwide supply

 Malaysia's medical glove factories, which make most of the world's critical hand protection, are operating at half capacity just when they're most needed, The Associated Press has learned.